tronikos/esphome-magnetometer-water-gas-meter/README.md

 ### Gas meter

+> **⚠️ Safety Disclaimer:** Placing DIY electronics near gas infrastructure carries inherent risks.
+Ensure you are compliant with local regulations and are personally comfortable with the safety implications before proceeding.
+Use at your own risk.

 The magnetometer is used to read the diaphragm that expands and contracts inside your gas meter.

 This should be compatible with all diaphragm/bellows meters which are the most common type of gas meter, seen in almost all residential and small commercial installations.